 Having the right FV to control the process is key to making good beer.
-There are a number of different styles of FV one can use in brewing.
+There are a number of styles of FV a brewer can choose from.

-In the UK, where real ale is popular, brewers often use open air fermenters.
-We are though going to look at cylindroconical FV’s.
-They are the most widely used FV type in the brewing community, outside of the UK.
+In the UK, where real ale is popular, brewers often use open-top fermenters.
+In this article we’ll cover cylindroconical FV’s.
+As they are the most widely used FV type in the brewing industry, outside of the UK.

 Buying A Commercial Fermenter Tips – Design